chitrams/demo-simple-om/README.md

 you want to set `run = TRUE` and everything else to `FALSE`.
 This is because we can’t yet access Slurm from within RStudio.
 I will walk you through the run vs extract steps in the next sub-section.
-Before I get to that, there is one more parameter you need to change:
+Before I get to that, there are a few more parameters I need to explain.

 ``` r
 experiment = 'local-09-19' # name of the experiment folder